nette/security/readme.md

 $user->setAuthenticator($authenticator);
 ```

-If the login credentials are not valid, authenticator throws an [api:Nette\Security\AuthenticationException]:
+If the login credentials are not valid, authenticator throws an Nette\Security\AuthenticationException:

 ```php
 try {